alishafique3/LLM-Evaluations-Hub/README.md

 # LLM Evaluations Hub

 <p>
 This repository is dedicated to the comprehensive list of evaluation tools for large language models (LLMs).
-It includes a diverse set of evaluation tools and performance metrics to assess aspects such as relevance, accuracy, fluency, coherence, readability, coverage, and diversity of generated content.
+It includes a diverse set of evaluation frameworks and performance metrics to assess aspects such as relevance, accuracy, fluency, coherence, readability, coverage, and diversity of generated content.
 </p>